Best CDN in 2022 – A Comprehensive Guide for Content Delivery

 The CDN should be easy to master if you’re familiar with other Google products.
 While advanced customization may require a serious level of tech-savviness, picking up and using the software won’t require you to have a professional developer on hand to get through the installation process.

 Unfortunately, as with other commercial Google products, you’ll have to pay for customer support.
 The basic free plan covers only billing support and read-only access to break/fix cases.
-For full chat, phone, and email support, you’ll have to get one of the paid plans, which start at $100 per month.
+For full chat, phone, and email support, you’ll have to get one of the paid plans, starting at $100 per month.

-In terms of speed and reliability, Google naturally has the best CDN server network selection around.
-Averaging 71.89 ms according to CDNPref, it tops even high-profile competition such as Akamai, Azure, and Cloudflare.
+When looking for a fast and reliable network, Google naturally has the best CDN provider network selection around.
+Averaging 71.89 ms according to CDNPref, it tops even high-profile competition such as Akamai, Microsoft Azure CDN, and Cloudflare.

 We probably don’t need to stress that by signing up with Google’s Cloud CDN, you’re guaranteed access to a veritable army of servers and data centers all around the globe, especially in Europe and North America.